How URLs Work

-Because of that parent/child relationship, the following URLs are now available on the site, each with its own unique content:
+Naturally, we decide to create a Menus page with two sub-pages called Specials and Wine List.
+A good start.
+Because of that parent/child relationship, the following URLs are now available on the site, each with its own unique content.

-As you may have guessed from context, a slug is the bit of the URL unique to a particular piece of content.
+A slug is the bit of the URL unique to a particular piece of content.
 You’ve just seen how the

 wine-list slugs combined with their parent page’s slug,

 Slugs are primarily used to make URLs more user-friendly, easy to remember, and help your users know what to expect before clicking a link.
 Search engines rank pages higher if the search word is in the URL.
 It’s a scientific fact.